MelSumner/ember-a11y-roadmap/rfc-research/attribute-support/0000-improved-aria-attribute-support.md

 ## Motivation

-Right now, `aria-*` attributes are not well-supported in Ember.
-While [RFC #435](https://github.com/emberjs/rfcs/pull/435) provided support for forwarding element modifiers with "splattributes", it did not provide the necessary support for aria-attributes- especially the ones that accept multiple attribute values and for whom the order matters.
+Right now, `aria-*` attributes _that can receive multiple values, **and** for whom the order of those values matter_, are not well-supported in Ember.
+While [RFC #435](https://github.com/emberjs/rfcs/pull/435) provided support for forwarding element modifiers with "splattributes", it did not provide the necessary support for these `aria` attributes.

 ## Detailed design